FabianMoenkeberg/SegFormer/README.md

 Note: It is important to use `buildx` not `build`.

 ## Start Docker Container and attach VS Code to running container.
-* Build manually docker container in terminal: `docker buildx build -t iterativeunet .`
+* Build manually docker container in terminal: `docker buildx build -t segformer_image .`
 * Start Container in the Container-Field.
 * Right-Click on running container and Attach VS Code to running container.
 * Debug and run scripts with launch-json "Python: Run current File inside Docker".

 ## Run it in VS Code manually
-* Build manually docker container in terminal: `docker buildx build -t iterativeunet .`
+* Build manually docker container in terminal: `docker buildx build -t segformer_image .`
 * Comment "Wait for client from debugpy"
-* Run it manually in terminal: `docker run --gpus all -v /mnt/c/Users/fmo/source/NNJIPCenterDetection/NNJIPCenterDetector:/app iterativeunet`
+* Run it manually in terminal: `docker run --gpus all -v /mnt/c/Users/fmo/sourcePrivate/SegFormer:/app segformer_image`

 ## Debug it with VS Code

-* Build manually docker container in terminal: `docker buildx build -t iterativeunet .`
+* Build manually docker container in terminal: `docker buildx build -t segformer_image .`
 * Uncomment "Wait for client from debugpy"
 * Start "Terminal -> Run Task..." the task "docker-run: prebuild"
 * In "Run and Debug" run "Docker: Python - Attach Debug"